 All operational loss incidents are reported to the Local ORM by the individual business lines.
 Operational incident reports contain a description of the incident, its treatment and the corrective action plan for the future.
 All these loss incidents are recorded in the Bank's internal loss database OLIMPIA.
 Head Office consolidates the operational risk of the Bank for their assessments and reporting purposes.
 In addition, all major incidents (incidents having a financial impact of EUR 150,000 or more) or of regulatory / reputational / compliance / fraud nature irrespective of the loss amount are reported through OLIMPIA to ORM Head Office as well as the Heads of Business and Support functions in the branch so as to accord special attention.
+The volume of actual operational losses reported for CACIB UAE onshore branches is close to NIL for 2023.

-Via ICC committee procedure updates, action plans on risk deficiencies identified including IGE recommendations issued if any, action plans related to any incident, scope control and spot checks to measure operational risk are as well presented to the committee members and management.
+In the ICC committee, risk related matters including action plans on risk deficiencies identified including IGE recommendations issued (if any), action plans related to any incident, scope control, RCSA, Key Risk Indicators (KRI) and spot checks to measure operational risk are presented to the committee members and management.
+Additionally, other subjects such as procedure updates are also discussed.